 Although the summer slide sounds like a really cool structure at the best park ever, it is not.
 The Summer Slide refers to the loss of knowledge children can experience during the summer time due to a lack of educational resources.
 It is a very real problem, and many parents want to know ways they can prevent summer slide in their children.
 If nothing else, some parents just want their kids to do something educational every day during the summer to keep their minds sharp.
+These STEM projects for kids can help, but there are several other ways to help too!

 Subscription boxes are huge these days.
 You can get a subscription box to just about anything from clothes to makeup to baby supplies and even educational projects.
 Subscription boxes can be really fun because you never know what is going to come in the mail!
 It’s a little like Christmas every month.
 We have tried out several, and there are 3 that stand out if you want to keep your child interested in STEM (Science, Technology, Engineering, and Math) during the summer.